-I grew up in state socialist Bulgaria.
-As a Young Pioneer, I expressed my support for women’s advancement in society and collected scrap materials for recycling.
-I also aspired to participating in the Assemblies of Peace hosted by my country, which brought together children from all over the world.
-At the same time, I told jokes about our leader, until my parents sat me down and explained that I needed to be careful about who I told these jokes to because they, my parents, might be disappeared.
+I attribute my interest in sociology to the contradictions to which my life experiences have exposed me.
+I owe my global perspective to living, working, and studying on three continents.
+My interest in large-scale social processes but also in their effects on persons is likely due to experiencing my country of origin’s transition to democracy and capitalism during my formative years and to 9/11 and its aftermath.
+I grew up in state-socialist Bulgaria.
+As an idealist Young Pioneer, I expressed my support for women’s advancement in society and collected scrap materials for recycling.
+I also aspired to participate in the Assemblies of Peace hosted by my country, which brought together children from all over the world.
+At the same time, I told jokes about our dictator, until my parents sat me down and explained that I needed to be careful about who I told these jokes to because they, my parents, might be disappeared.
 This ended my joke-telling career prematurely.
 Together with my parents, I was enthusiastic about the democratic transition in my country.
-So, the bitter debates over socialism and democracy that divided my larger family puzzled me.
+Thus, the bitter debates over socialism and democracy that divided my larger family and my country puzzled me.
+The hardships of the transitional period also brought disappointment.
+Democracy and capitalism, similarly to state socialism, were full of contradictions.
 After finishing my B.A. in French philology, I embarked on a journey to America to learn more about the world.
-Here, I was faced with the war in Iraq, which I could not comprehend either.
-My curiosity drew me to the social sciences in search of explanations.
+In this country, I experienced 9/11 and the U.S. invasion of Iraq, which I could not comprehend either.
+My search for explanations led me to the social sciences.
 I completed a Ph.D. in sociology and peace studies (with a gender studies minor) at the University of Notre Dame, where I read broadly about collective behavior and social movements, comparative and historical sociology, culture, gender, globalization and transnationalism, language, peace, war/violence and social conflict, political sociology, and theory.
-I am an honorary Research Associate with the Centre for Social Conflict and Cohesion Studies in Santiago, Chile, where previously I held a Postdoctoral Fellowship.
+Before joining the University of Mississippi, I was a Postdoctoral Fellow at the Centre for Social Conflict and Cohesion Studies (COES), supported by the University of Chile and by the Catholic University of Chile, in Santiago, Chile.